Led854/694-2023-team18/README.md

 <img src="https://user-images.githubusercontent.com/129342767/229957140-c46cc804-19f8-4cfa-bbab-baed59cb9eb2.png" width="600" />
 </p>

 > Goal: Efficiently store the data for fast access.

+### 4 Parts of the Projects
  - Datastores
  store the information in the tweets in at least 2 datastores.
    - relational datastore